 Buttermilk Chicken Fingers

-Trim fat from chicken.
+- Trim fat from chicken.
 Cut into strips that are no more than 1/2" thick.
 If necessary, slice in half with a knife or pound down with a meat mallet.
 Transfer chicken strips to a large clean container.
 Sprinkle with 1/2 tsp pepper and a sprinkling of cayenne.
-If desired, optional hot sauce could also be poured on - no more than 1/4 cup depending on the heat level.
-If extremely hot, reduce the amount.
-Hot sauce not recommended if children will be eating these, especially if there is any amount of heat to the sauce.
 Pour enough buttermilk into container to just barely cover chicken.
 Stir.
 Cover and chill overnight.

-In a deep fryer or large skillet, heat oil (roughly 1" deep) to 350 degrees.
-In a medium bowl, combine flour with basil, thyme, sea salt and 1 tsp pepper.
+- In a deep fryer or large skillet, heat oil (roughly 1" deep) to 350°F. In a medium bowl, combine flour with basil, thyme, sea salt and 1 tsp pepper.
 Additional cayenne could also be added at this time.
 Coat one chicken strip at a time, transfer to a clean platter.

-When oil is hot, fry several pieces at a time being sure to not crowd the fryer or pan.
-I was able to fit 5-6 pieces in my deep fryer at a time.
-Fry for 5-6 minutes, flipping half way through.
+- When oil is hot, fry several pieces at a time being sure to not crowd the fryer or pan.
+Fry for 5-6 minutes, flipping half-way through.
 Drain on a paper towel lined plate.
 Sprinkle immediately with additional seasonings such as salt and pepper.
 Repeat with remaining pieces.
-Be sure to not overcook.
 They will have a nice golden crust when done.